X-K FM 107.9

 X-K FM (or !Xunkhwesa Dom Kxui FM) is a South African community radio station based in the Northern Cape.
 It was founded on 18 August 2000.
 Its mission is to preserve the !Xun and Khwe languages and cultures, uplifting, developing and informing the community.

+History

+X-K FM started broadcasting on 18 August 2000 to prevent the death of !Xun and Khwe languages.
+For this end, the SABC spent 700,000 rand to set it up.
+At launch, it was based in a shipping container, had a 20-40km range, and had a potential audience of 20,000 San people.
+In addition to cultural programming, it has also carried news and music since the beginning.

 Coverage Areas & Frequencies

 30 km radius around Platfontein (Sol Plaatje Local Municipality), which is approximately 15 km from Kimberley on the road to Barkly West in the Northern Cape.